Child sexual abuse materials

 Child sexual abuse materials (CSAM) depict sex offences against children of any age and gender.
 In Finland and internationally, CSAM are often called “child pornography”, but this is a misleading term that distorts the phenomenon.
-The Criminal Code of Finland uses the antiquated and obscure term “distribution of a sexually offensive picture depicting a child”.
-These terms are misleading and dismissive, as CSAM depict serious sex offences against children.
+The Criminal Code of Finland uses the terms “distribution of an image depicting a child in a sexual manner” and ”following a performance presenting a child in a sexual manner.”
+Nevertheless, CSAM depicts serious sex offences against children.

 Intentional recording and distribution of images of sexual abuse often plays a central role in a sex offence against a child.
 A sex offence against a child and recording of such an offence in the form of any images are often committed by people close to the child in a home-like environment.
 The offence may also be committed entirely on the web (read more about soliciting a child for sexual purposes online here).
 Typically, the term CSAM refers to one of the following: